 Most importantly it is about listening to the feedback that this early product, explainer video or landing page yields and to feed that back into the design to improve the final product and make it a class leading one.

-That’s a very brief explanation of what an MVP is and why you should seriously consider adopting it for your next development.
-Why not contact a design consultancy and talk to them about it.
+That’s a very brief explanation of what an MVP is and why you should seriously consider it for your next product development.
+Why not contact a design consultancy today and talk to them about it.

 "We can’t justify spending that much developing our new product!
 We need to do this on a much smaller budget and we need it in production by Friday!”